This article shows how astaxanthin:

-Astaxanthin (pronounced “asta-ZAN-thin”) is a naturally-occurring carotenoid found in algae, shrimp, lobster, crab and salmon.
+Astaxanthin is a naturally occurring carotenoid found in algae, shrimp, lobster, crab, and salmon.
 Beta carotene, for example, is orange.
-Astaxanthin, dubbed the “king of the carotenoids” is red, and is responsible for turning salmon, crab, lobster and shrimp flesh pink.
+Astaxanthin is dubbed the “king of the carotenoids”, and is responsible for turning salmon, crab, lobster and shrimp flesh pink.

 In the animal kingdom, astaxanthin is found in the highest concentration in the muscles of salmon.
 Scientists theorize astaxanthin helps provide the endurance these remarkable animals need to swim upstream.

-For humans, astaxanthin is a powerful antioxidant with broad health implications and unlike other antioxidants, such as beta carotene, zeaxanthin, vitamin E, C, D and selenium, astaxanthin never becomes pro-oxidant in the body.
+For humans, astaxanthin is a powerful antioxidant with wide-ranging health benefits, and unlike other antioxidants, such as beta-carotene, zeaxanthin, vitamin E, C, D and selenium, astaxanthin never becomes pro-oxidant in the body.
 [23, 24, 25, 26]

 Astaxanthin is a potent anti-inflammatory and pain reliever, blocking different chemicals in your body that make you feel pain.
 More than that, astaxanthin reduces the inflammatory compounds that drive many chronic diseases.

 Even though it’s 100 percent natural, astaxanthin works like some prescription pain medications, but without the risk of addiction, GI bleeds or heartburn.

 More specifically, astaxanthin blocks COX 2 enzymes just like the prescription medication Celebrex, the blockbuster drug prescribed for osteoarthritis, Rheumatoid arthritis, acute pain, and monthly painful menstruation.